galvarado/immutable-infrastructure-demo/README.md

 To obtain the values of the region, the ssh key, the name  of the image and the size of the virtual machine, install the Digital Ocean command-line client: https://www.digitalocean.com/docs/apis-clis/doctl/

-Export the DO token asn an environment variable:
+Export the DO token as an environment variable:
 ```
 export DIGITALOCEAN_API_TOKEN=xxxdfc7f164a7001f76048313b0970bd46092f20569b9780ac242b00c9a7axxx
 ```